 "Do you want to get some breakfast?"
 Severus croaked out several minutes later.

 "I'm not particularly hungry," responded Lily.

-Severus wasn't either.
-But he also knew that they could get nothing but sweets from the trolley on the train and for once the idea of nothing but sweets didn't appeal to him.
+Severus wasn't either, but he also knew they could get nothing but sweets from the trolley on the train and for once the idea of nothing but sweets didn't appeal to him.
 So he persuaded Lily into getting something vaguely nutritious from one of the stands scattered around the station.
-Despite the leisurely pace at which they ate their meal and Severus' stop at a newsstand, they were still several hours early and when they entered Platform 9 and ¾, the train wasn't even there.
+Despite the leisurely pace at which they ate their meal and Severus' stop at a newsstand, they were still several hours early and when they entered Platform 9¾, the train wasn't even there.

-Sighing, Severus sat down on a bench and opened the paper he had bought.
+Sighing, Severus sat down on a bench and opened the paper he bought.

 "Do you have to do that right now?"
 Lily snapped, sounding amazingly like her older sister.

 Severus had wondered when Lily would get to the angry stage and here was his answer.
 Patiently, he folded up the newspaper and dropped it down next to him.
 "I'm sorry.
 You know I'm not good at sitting around doing nothing."